fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository)

 #### CollectionID
 **Description:** The CollectionID element contains an identifier that consistently and uniquely identifies the collection described in the particular metadata token.
-The identifier should be generated by the repository during the ingest process.
+The identifier should be generated by the repository during the initialization process.

 **Attribute:** *identifierType* **Values:** *DOI, Handle, URN, Other* The identifierType attribute determines the identifier type used.
 Recommended practice is to have a DOI and a Handle for each collection.